-Rodeo, parade, and Carnival.
 One of the main events that drew people to the Preston area each summer was the Famous Preston Night Rodeo.
 For three days in a row, near the end of July, on a Thursday, Friday, and Saturday, there was a fantastic parade in the late afternoon through town.
-Filled with floats, marching bands, horses, pooper-scoopers after the horses, fire engines, cool cars, and lots of thrown taffy from the parade attractions to the thousands gathered.
+Filled with floats, marching bands, horses, pooper-scoopers after the horses, fire engines, cool cars, and lots of taffy thrown from the floats to the thousands gathered.
 After the parade, the carnival rides at one of the city parks began to breathe to life, and next door to the sounds of squeals and thrills of carnival riders was the rodeo arena with its lights that illuminated the night.
 There was something for everyone to enjoy: food, rides, animals, socialization.
 It was a fun time.
 (Unless you just wanted peace and quite.)

 I continued to play soccer all through high school.
 At that time Idaho had not officially recognized it as a sanctioned sport.
 We competed against AYSO club teams in Idaho and played against school sponsored teams in Utah.
 We weren’t a great team, but we had fun and broke ground for an expanded program for years to come.
 I don’t know how coach Jerry Moore pulled it off without it being an official sport, but he gave us athletic “letters” for playing.

 I participated in Boy Scouts of America and earned my Eagle Badge at age 14.
 My primary supporters to achieve this were my parents and Byron Kelly, a dynamic scoutmaster.
 I admit I was kind of a wimpy scout.
 I really didn’t like camping with a bunch of boys.
 Most boys, when out in that environment were rude and gross: belching, farting, spitting, and annoying stuff like that.